How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Situated along Jordan’s southern tip, Aqaba is the country’s one and only coastal city.
 It also happens to be the only destination in Jordan that offers direct access to the Red Sea.

-Watch the Video on Exploring The Dead Sea and Diving in the Red Sea
+Watch My Video on Exploring the Dead Sea and Diving in the Red Sea

 A historic city, Aqaba is most famous for its picturesque beaches, flourishing coral reefs, and abundant marine life.
 In fact, just off of the city’s shores lies Aqaba Marine Park, an underwater haven home to more than a hundred coral reefs and countless species of fish.